cgHome/cFlat/README.md

 # cFlat - Smart Home Gateway

-cFlat is an integration platform on RPI for easy integration of various devices into the Apple Home Kit universe.
+cFlat is an docker integration platform on RPI for easy integration of various devices into the Apple Home Kit universe.

+Note:

-Note: **cFlat 0.0.x alpha is a preliminary release intended primarily for developers and advanced users only**
+**cFlat 0.0.x alpha is a preliminary release intended primarily for developers and advanced users only**

 [GERMAN]: